PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 #### Thing-related Extensions (Waher.Things)

-The following functions are available in web pages hosted by the IoT Gateway:
+The following functions are available in the `Waher.Things` library.

 | Function                                                    | Description |
 |-------------------------------------------------------------|-------------|